PFCE Data Catalyzes Head Start Family Engagement, Pt. 1

 Smiling mom and her young son give canned goods to food bank volunteer

 ParentPowered and the National Head Start Association (NHSA) both recognize the power of data-informed family support programs.
-We know that families of little learners are happier and better served when Head Start programs use an iterative approach to building their family engagement offerings.
-And we also know that education teams don’t have to make huge changes to staffing, budgets, or schedules to increase their program’s impact.
+We know that parents of little learners are happier and better served when Head Start programs use an iterative approach to building their family engagement offerings.
+And we also know that education teams don’t have to make huge changes to staffing, budgets, or schedules to increase their program’s impact and strengthen program foundations.

 Discover the benefits data-informed Head Start family engagement